coolandcodes/CodeSplinta/.third-party-script/README.md

 `X-XSS-Protection` header is not supported in Firefox and has cross-browser issues too with Chrome/Safari/Edge/Internet Explorer older versions of Firefox do support the `reflected-xss` but it was deprected when CSP level-3 was released.

-The `Trusted Types` [draft specification](https://github.com/WICG/trusted-types/blob/master/README.md) made popular by Googles' ideas on **Trusted HTML** and **Trusted URLs** and **Trusted Scripts** (experimental APIs) to help protect security chokepoints (injection sinks) in the DOM (or other DOM related APIs) from being easily explioted using XSS techniques using these _value objects_.
+The `Trusted Types` [draft specification/proposal](https://github.com/WICG/trusted-types/blob/master/README.md) made popular by Googles' ideas on **Trusted HTML** and **Trusted URLs** and **Trusted Scripts** (experimental APIs) to help protect security chokepoints (injection sinks) in the DOM (or other DOM related APIs) from being easily explioted using XSS techniques using these _value objects_.
 This project draws inspiration from this spec document to provide protection polyfills to all major DOM APIs.
-We hope to provide several complimentary code interface contexts fot `Trusted Types` in the codebase for CodeSplinta.
+We hope to provide a complimentary code interface in context for `Trusted Types` in the codebase for CodeSplinta.
+However, many [browser vendors are not quickly buying into the idea](https://www.chromestatus.com/feature/5650088592408576) from the feedback recieved by the chrome team.
+[Mozilla](https://github.com/mozilla) is especially taking it's time to [properly scrutinize](https://github.com/mozilla/standards-positions/issues/20) the `Trusted Types` spec.
+Mozilla complains mostly about the complexity of the API and the policy creation.

+Here is what one Mozilla employee said:

+>"Automatically sanitize within the APIs that parse strings into HTML (e.g., innerHTML).
+One could also debate exposing a sanitizer API to the DOM."

 ## Perks